Period colors: what do they mean?

 - Contraception and menstruation: how to choose the right one?

-- Endometriosis, a chronic gynecological disease
+- Endometriosis, a chronic gynaecological disease

-- Are periods still a taboo subject?
+- Is menstruation still a taboo subject?

 - Period disorders: how to manage them?